 Vaccines are one of the safest and most effective ways to combat illness.
 Three vaccines for COVID-19 have been granted Emergency Use Authorization by the FDA.

-All three vaccines are recommended for teens and adults except individuals who are allergic to the vaccine or ingredients in the vaccine.
-The Pfizer/BioNTech vaccine is authorized for those 16 and over; the Moderna and Janssen vaccines are authorized for 18 and older.
+Getting vaccinated against COVID-19 is recommended for teens and adults except individuals who are allergic to the vaccine or ingredients in the vaccine.
+The Pfizer/BioNTech vaccine is authorized for those 12 and over; the Moderna and Janssen (Johnson & Johnson) vaccines are authorized for 18 and older.
 Individuals who are immune-compromised, pregnant, or breastfeeding, should check with their doctor before getting any vaccine.